Counseling

 • Master of Science in Clinical Mental Health Counseling.
 Students are eligible to take the National Certified Rehabilitation Counselor examination.
 Graduates will be endorsed by the department as meeting the education requirements for the Licensed Professional Clinical Counselor license in California.

 Students specialize in one area of counseling.
 For example, a student whose objective is an MFT license will follow the curriculum for the M.S. in Counseling: Concentration in MFCC.
+A student whose objective is a master's degree in career, college, school, or gerontological counseling would choose the M.S. in Counseling.
+Students whose objective is an LPCC license would pursue an M.S. in Clinical Mental Health Counseling.
 In addition, students may also apply to take an emphasis in another counseling area, such as school, career, college, gerontological, or clinical mental health counseling.
 If accepted, additional courses and fieldwork will be required.

 The department also offers an undergraduate minor in counseling.
 The minor is designed for students who want training as a paraprofessional or counselor aide; to supplement majors that have some involvement with the helping professions; or for students considering graduate study in human services.